DreamMasrer/ffmpeg-gui/README.md

     3.customtkinter\
     4.ffmpeg

-There is Windows exe file in the "Windows exe" folder, that you can run after installing ffmpeg acording to this article https://www.geeksforgeeks.org/how-to-install-ffmpeg-on-windows/
+There is Windows exe file in the "Windows exe" folder, that you can run after installing ffmpeg according to this article https://www.geeksforgeeks.org/how-to-install-ffmpeg-on-windows/

 You can find appimage for Debian based distros in "Debian Based Executable" folder